Alexandar Georgiev

-Alexandar Georgiyevich Georgiev (Александр Георгиевич Георгиев; born 10 February 1996) is a Bulgarian-born Russian professional ice hockey goaltender who currently plays for the Rochester Americans in the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
+Alexandar Georgiyevich Georgiev (Александр Георгиевич Георгиев; born 10 February 1996) is a Bulgarian-born Russian professional ice hockey goaltender who is currently an unrestricted free agent.
+He most recently played for Spartak Moscow of the Kontinental Hockey League (KHL).
+An undrafted player, Georgiev previously played in the National Hockey League (NHL) for the New York Rangers, Colorado Avalanche, and San Jose Sharks, as well as in the Liiga for TPS.
 He is the first Bulgarian-born player to play in the NHL.

 Playing career

 Born in Bulgaria, Georgiev started playing hockey in Russia, where his family moved shortly after he was born; he is a dual citizen of both countries.
 He started playing for the Moscow-based Penguins, then moved to Voskresensk to play for Khimik Voskresensk, and later to Finland.
 Georgiev made his Liiga debut playing with TPS during the 2014–15 season.

 Despite two standout seasons with TPS showing developmental promise, Georgiev went undrafted through the 2017 NHL entry draft.
 With an ambition to play in North America, Georgiev was invited to participate in the New York Rangers' developmental camp.
 In impressing through his performances, on 18 July 2017, he agreed to a three-year, entry-level contract with the Rangers.
 On 22 February 2018, Georgiev made his NHL debut where he made 38 saves as the Rangers lost 3–1 to the Montreal Canadiens.
 On 3 March, Georgiev stopped 35 shots and earned his first NHL win as the Rangers beat the Edmonton Oilers 3–2.

 On 21 November 2018, Georgiev recorded his first career NHL shutout, winning 5–0 against the New York Islanders.
 On 10 February 2019, Georgiev made a career-high 55 saves in a 4–1 win over the Toronto Maple Leafs, becoming the goaltender with second-most saves in a game in Rangers' history, while also setting a record for most saves in regulation.
 In a 3 March game against the Washington Capitals, Georgiev threw his stick at the puck after forward Alexander Ovechkin had faked him out.
 Officials originally called it a no goal, but changed the call after reviewing it, granting a 3–2 shootout win to the Capitals.